English Department

 AP English Language & Composition – #E34A/B 1 Credit Level 4 NCAA

 This is a college-level course offered to prepare students for the Advanced Placement Language and Composition Examination, which is offered in May.
-Students enrolled in this course are encouraged to take the Advanced Placement Exam.
+Students enrolled in this course are required to take the Advanced Placement Exam.
 This course requires students to develop evidence-based analytic and argumentative essays that proceed through several stages or drafts.
 Students evaluate, synthesize, and cite sources and text to support their arguments.
 Students taking this course must be prepared to read and analyze text to examine its rhetorical elements, literary techniques, and stylistic devices and write about how those elements impact texts.
-This course is intended for the student who is capable and willing to manage a substantial amount of writing.
-Academic papers, journals, and projects are requirements of this course.
+This course is intended for the student who is capable and willing to manage a substantial amount of writing including academic papers, journals, and projects are requirements of this course.
 Requirements for placement: Minimum grade of 90 in English 2 Honors, minimum grade of 95 in English 2 LV2; minimum grade of 90 overall average; signature of English teacher.

 Honors American Literature – #E33A 0.5 Credit Level 3 NCAA